stylesuxx/jquery-yosys/README.md

 # jQuery yosysjs plugin
 > A jQeury plugin to easily integrate [yosysjs](http://www.clifford.at/yosys/) into your page.

+A live demo of the yosys jQuery plugin can be found [here](http://stylesuxx.github.io/jquery-yosys/).

 ## Features
 * Add and deltet files
 * Persist files between sessions